tUWitter/paperworks/Sprint6.md

 ## What we have achieved?

 - Allow users to like posts.
-- Enable users to comment on posts with the option to do so anonymously.
+- Enable users to comment on posts.
-- Fix layout and improve the website design
 - Redirect non-logged in users
 - Add email suffix check

+## Future Task
+- Fix layout and improve the website design

 # Sprint 6 Planning